|Best Nintendo Switch pro-style controller||Nintendo Switch Pro Controller||Check Price||

 - Must be connected to Switch screen to function—does not work as a separated controller, and not compatible with Switch Lite

 All of the Nintendo Switch controllers before now have been separate models that are designed with television play in mind.
 Hori offers a slightly different improvement in their handheld mode Joy-Con replacement, the Split Pad Pro.
-The Split Pad Pro tries to bring the separate controller experience to the handheld Switch but expanding the sides and depth of the unit, offer a rounded grip, sizing up all the buttons and analog sticks, and offering a true direction pad in place of the “button pad” of the Joy-Con.
+The Split Pad Pro tries to bring the separate controller experience to the handheld Switch but expanding the sides and depth of the unit, offering a rounded grip, sizing up all the buttons and analog sticks, and offering a true direction pad in place of the “button pad” of the Joy-Con.
 Despite the size increase, I personally didn’t find the added weight off-putting, though children and adults with smaller hands might feel as if the Switch has become unwieldy initially with the Split Pad Pro.
 You can still slide the Switch screen into the dock when the Split Pad Pro is connected; there’s enough clearance from the grips that it shouldn’t prevent a connection.
 There are two additional buttons within the crook of the Split Pad Pro’s left and right grip that are programmable, allowing you to actually add new functionality over a Joy-Con.
 Action and adventure games like “Legend of Zelda: Breath of the Wild” or “Mario Odyssey” benefit greatly from the Split Pad Pro, but keep in mind that a modicum of functionality is lost, such as motion controls, rumble, NFC, and IR.

 Best single-game controller upgrade: Nintendo Joy-Con Wheel